The 2022 U.S. Women's Open returns to hallowed ground at Pine Needles Lodge & Golf Club

 Signature Holes at Pine Needles

-The U.S. Women’s Open returns to a course much different from the one that last hosted the major championship in 2007.
-Architect Kyle Franz oversaw the restoration of Pine Needles beginning in 2017.
-Franz intensely studied the original Ross design in an effort to return the venue to as close as its original 1940s layout as possible.
+The 2022 U.S. Women’s Open returns to a course that is very different from the one that last hosted the event in 2007.
+Architect Kyle Franz oversaw the restoration of Pine Needles beginning in 2017, intensely studying the original Ross design in an effort to return the venue to as close as its original 1940s layout as possible.
 Through the restoration, around 11 acres of rough were removed, which made the already wide fairways even more open.
-The greens were also re-grassed and re-contoured.
-And, 70 bunkers were reconfigured with eight more added to the layout, in addition to new tee boxes to cater to short and long hitters.
+The greens were also regrassed and recontoured.
+Finally, 70 bunkers were reconfigured, with eight more added to the layout, in addition to new tee boxes to cater to short and long hitters.

 U.S. Women’s Open History at Pine Needles

-Much history has been made on the course through the years.
+The course has witnessed its share of history over the years.
 In 1996, Annika Sorenstam came to Pine Needles as defending champion having captured her first major victory at The Broadmoor in 1995.
-Sorenstam won by six-strokes to set a new tournament record of 272 and became the sixth player to defend her title.
+Sorenstam would win by six-strokes to set a new tournament record of 272 and became the sixth player to defend her title.

+* Peacock will provide exclusive early round coverage on Thursday and Friday from 1-3 p.m.
+ET and on Saturday from 12-1 p.m.
+ET.

 The U.S. Women’s Open returned in 2001, and like Sorenstam, Karrie Webb was looking to win back-to-back.
-Webb won by eight strokes ahead of Se Ri Pak and became the seventh player to successfully defend her title.
-That year, Morgan Pressel became the youngest player, at the time, to qualify at the age of 12.
+Webb won by eight strokes over Se Ri Pak and became the seventh player to successfully defend her title.
+That same year, Morgan Pressel became the youngest player, at the time, to qualify at the age of 12.

+In 2007, the championship dealt with weather delays.
+The third round was completed on Sunday and Cristie Kerr emerged with the outright lead to capture her 10th career win and first major title.